peetio/Diard/docs/setup_guide.md

 ### STEP 8.1 - (optional) Table Extraction

 A different model is used for table structure recognition.
-If you want table extraction you have to download the pre-trained model weights from [here](https://pubtables1m.blob.core.windows.net/model/pubtables1m_detection_detr_r18.pth), and put the file in the './resources/weights' directory.
+If you want table extraction, another pre-trained model's weights have to be downloaded from [here](https://pubtables1m.blob.core.windows.net/model/pubtables1m_detection_detr_r18.pth).
+Also put this file in the './resources/weights' directory.

 Check out the [examples](./examples.md) for a guide on how to enable table extraction in the pipeline.